-It's been said that working toward a dream without a plan is just a wish.
+It’s been said that working toward a dream without a plan is nothing more than a wish.
 In this issue of Working Mom 3.0, writer Stephanie Taylor Christensen offers tips on how work-at-home moms can put their career goals into action.

 It starts with a plan

 Particularly if you did not plan your long-term career goals around being a work-at-home mom, the simple aspect of not knowing what the future holds, or how to go about building it, can be daunting.
 To combat the uncertainty, self-doubt and fear, build a plan that will pave the way to new achievements and keep you continually moving toward the career path you want.
 Here’s how.

 Defining the why behind the work-at-home career you want is critical to keeping your energy focused as you sort through the many different paths you’ll encounter as you build a new career.
 Be specific and honest in the intentions you outline.
 Do you want to make as much money as possible while working very little, or do you have a specific passion you want to pursue, even if it means very little money?
 Is replacing a specific amount of income your primary driver?
 Similarly, what won’t you sacrifice?
 If bringing in child care, working off-site occasionally, or “tag teaming” work out of the home with your husband during nights and weekends is out of the question, make it part of the plan now.
 The more you can define the subtle details that will deliver what you seek, the more efficiently you can pursue opportunities.